What is R&D tax relief?

 How it actually works for any one business depends mostly on its size.

 There are two schemes:

 - The SME scheme for businesses with fewer than 500 staff and less than either €100m turnover or €86m gross assets.

 - The Large Company scheme, known as Research & Development Expenditure Credit (RDEC), for businesses with more than 500 staff or more than €100m turnover and €86m gross assets.

-If your business is a profitable SME you can expect about 26% of your R&D costs to be refunded.
+If your business is a profitable SME you can expect around 25% of your R&D costs to be refunded.
 If it’s a loss-making SME, you can expect about 33% back.
 If you are only breaking even, you might only get 15% back – but that could still be quite a lot of money.